 Have a High-Income?
 Premiums Follow the Same Rules

-If your income this year is less than $85,000 ($170,000 for a couple), you'll pay $104.90 a month for Medicare Part B. This includes your Part D drug coverage.
+If your income in 2015 is less than $85,000 ($170,000 for a couple), you'll pay $104.90 a month for Medicare Part B. This includes your Part D drug coverage.
 This will be the case for 95% of everyone who uses Medicare.

-If you're in this smaller group, how much more you pay depends on your income.
-For instance, if you earn $85,000 to $107,000 a year ($170,000 to $214,000 for a couple), you'll pay an extra $42 for Part B plus $11.60 for Part D each month.
+For instance, if you earn $85,000 to $107,000 a year ($170,000 to $214,000 for a couple), you'll pay $146.90 for your Part B coverage (in 2015).
+In this income range, you’ll also pay an additional $12.30 above the cost of your plan’s premium for Part D each month.
 If you earn more, you'll pay more.